MKS-01/pizow/README.md

 > - The Pi to brown-out and reboot
 > - Intermittent disconnects under load
 >
-> **Use a pendrive.** If you need large storage with an HDD, use a **powered USB hub** between the Pi and the drive.
+> **Use a flash drive** for Pi Zero.
+If you need large storage with an HDD, use a **powered USB hub** between the Pi and the drive.

 **Mount behavior:**
-- Pi boots with pendrive plugged in → auto-mounts via fstab ✓
+- Pi boots with drive plugged in → auto-mounts via fstab ✓
-- Pi boots without pendrive → boots fine, `/mnt/nas` stays empty (`nofail`) ✓
+- Pi boots without drive → boots fine, `/mnt/nas` stays empty (`nofail`) ✓
-- Plug in pendrive after boot → udev rule auto-remounts within seconds ✓
+- Plug in drive after boot → udev rule auto-remounts within seconds ✓

 **Connect from Mac:**
 ```bash